 Enter -1 in one cell and follow the below steps.

 Step 1: Copy the value -1, which we have entered in the cell D3.

 Step 2: Now select all the negative values.

 Step 3: Open paste special dialogue box using ALT + E + S and select Multiply option.

 Step 4: Now press ok.
-All the negative values converted to positive values in the same range and the result will be same as the below image.
+All the negative values converted to positive values in the same range, and the result will be the same as the below image.

 Things to Remember

 - ABS can accept only numeric values.
-Anything other than numeric value the error will be #VALUE!
+Anything other than the numeric value, the error will be #VALUE!

 - No changes will happen to positive numbers.
 Only negative values are converted to positive values.

 - VBA code to ABS function is WorksheetFucntion.ABS (-650).

 This has been a guide to ABS Function.
 Here we discuss the ABS Formula and how to use ABS Function along with practical examples and downloadable excel templates.
 You can also go through our other suggested articles –